HyperL0gL0g/Flutter_Login_page_UI_template/README.md

 </p>

-# Flutter Login UI template  - Use this UI template for you app's user login and authentication purpose.
+# Flutter Login UI template  - Use this UI template for your app's user login and authentication purpose.
 ## Use this attractive template to quickly build up the UI for your app(particularly useful in hackathons) !

   ---